KeithTheDev/xrpl-simple-copy-trader/README.md

   The follower account is not active on the ledger.
 Fund it via the [XRP Testnet Faucet](https://xrpl.org/xrp-testnet-faucet.html).

 - **Unexpected TrustSet Transactions**:
-  Ensure the code checks the transaction’s `Account` field to verify that the target wallet is the originator before reacting.
+  Ensure the code checks the transaction's `Account` field to verify that the target wallet is the originator before reacting.

 ## Contributing